Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

 ### **Steps**

 **1. Merge fastq files**
-Merge all the fastq files inside each barcode directory of the nanopore sequencing data.
+Merge all the fastq files inside each barcode directory of the basecalled library output.

 **2. *Nanofilt* QC and trimming**
 Quality control of sequencing data and read trimming.